goldenapples/recommended-links/readme.txt

 == Frequently Asked Questions ==

+= What sorting options are there =

+Currently this plugin supports sorting of archive pages by a "sort" parameter passed via query string.
+The options allowed are:

+* **newest** Sort links by posted time, most recently first
+* **hot** Sort links by votes over the past day
+* **current** Sort by votes over the past week
+* **score** Sort by total vote score over time

+So for example, the URL `yoursite.tld/reclinks/?sort=hot` would display a page of the 25 links with the highest vote score over the past day.

+At this point, implementing these sorting options is fully up to you - a user cookie would make sense here, or a drop down at the top of the archive page would work.
+I will provide a template tag and a widget to change sorting once I flesh out these options some more.

 = What markup does the plugin offer? =

 This plugin filters `the_permalink` to display the link submitted.
 A typical archive page, where the post title is wrapped in markup like